graphology/graphology/docs/mutation.md

 Adds a node only if the node does not exist in the graph yet.
 Else it will merge the provided attributes with the already existing ones.

+This methods return a 2-tuple containing:

+1. the node's key
+2. a boolean indicating whether a node was actually added.

 *Example*

 ```js